barrymortenson/garage/readme.md

 `sudo raspi-config`

 - Expand the Filesystem
-- set the default password to `waterlinxrpi`
+- reset the default password
 - Set the locale to `en_US.UTF-8`
 - Set the timezone `US/Pacific-new`
 - Reboot